Sustainability interventions in nursing wards

 Intervention

-Reduce the use of linen by only using or changing it when necessary.
+Reduce the use of linen by using or changing linen only when necessary.

 Environmental impact

-Lower environmental impact (measured in CO₂ emissions) through the reduction in the number of kilograms of linen washed.
+Lower environmental impact (measured in CO2 emissions) by reducing the number of kilograms of linen that are washed.
+Want to know more about the environmental impact?
+See the bottom of this page for more information.

 When is it implemented?